JJ/granada-off/text/geekery.md

 >this does not belong to Granada, but it is geek and cool and Spanish,
 >so please admit the detour.
 Besides, my campaign in Twitter to
 >acknowledge the error in the name of the street might have succeeded
->by the time you read this, so it might have his name or the one of a
+>by the time you read this, so it might have that name or the one of a
 >pop singer, who knows.
 If
 >[my change.org petition succeeds](https://www.change.org/p/ayuntamiento-de-granada-llamar-arquitecto-juan-montserrat-verg%C3%A9s-a-la-calle-ingeniero-ricardo-de-la-cierva),
 >it will have the name of Juan Montserrat Vergés, whom we mention in
 >the chapter on freemasonry, and maybe on the one on modernist
 >Granada, if I get to write it eventually.
 >An *update* on this after the first edition: the bug in the name of
->the street was found and it is going to be fixed.
+>the street was found and it is going to be fixed, but it has not by
+>the time I write this in fall 2017.
 Maybe it will
 >create another but at another level, because the initial intention
 >[when the street was named in 1996 was to name it Ingeniero Juan de la Cierva](http://granadablogs.com/cableados/2016/01/10/tienes-mas-calles-que-de-la-cierva-en-granada/).
 So
->it is worth the while to check this street out just to see the end of this.
+>it is worth the while to check this street out just to see the end of
+>this or the persistence of the bug.

 This machine, along with the modernist mansions in the city center and the Gran Vía, are testimony of that era